sockeqwe/AnnotatedAdapter/README.md

 Even if there are already some comments in the code shown above, let's review the code step by step:

- 1. Create an adapter class that extends from `SupportAnnotatedAdapter` for _android.support.v7.widget.RecyclerView_ , `AnnotatedAdapter` for _RecyclerView in Android 5.0 (not from support library) or `AbsListAnnotatedAdapter` for _AbsListView (like ListView or GridView)_
+ 1. Create an adapter class that extends from `SupportAnnotatedAdapter` for _android.support.v7.widget.RecyclerView_ or `AbsListAnnotatedAdapter` for _AbsListView (like ListView or GridView)_
  2. Set view types like you would do in any normal adapter by specifying integer constants.
 Remember those constants must begin by zero.
  3. Annotate this view types with `@ViewType`.
 Specify the layout that should be inflated for this view type and declare the fields that should be generated for the corresponding view holder.
 The following anntated view type:
  ```java